What is the Community of Scholars Program?

 What the Community of Scholars Program Offers

-COSP Scholars may apply for a COSP Travel Grant of up to $1,000 to aid in Research Travel or Conference Travel when invited to present at major conferences in their field of study.
+COSP Scholars may apply for a COSP Travel Grant of up to $1,000 on a biannual basis to aid in Research Travel for conducting a study or Conference Travel when invited to present at major conferences in their field of study.

 Eligibility criteria for the COSP Travel Grant can be viewed here.